danielfilipealmeida/AlmondGUI/README.md

 ## Todo

+- Multi windows
+- List (will display an array of elements)
 -  generate gui tree for debugging (text)
 - changes the sequence of drawing (gui draws only what has null parents. then each element draws it's children)

+### Multi windows todo

+- a window is not part of the GUI.
+It's a stand alone object that is used for creating windows before running the main loop
+- all needed windows must be created at start time?
+- try to find a work around for this.